-- 2.7 kilometres in length, running from Newcastle Interchange at Wickham to Pacific Park in Newcastle East, just 200 metres from Newcastle Beach
+- 2.7 kilometres in length, running from Newcastle Interchange at Wickham to Newcastle Beach

-- Light rail will follow the old rail corridor for approximately one-third of the route before moving onto Hunter and Scott streets
+- Light rail follows the old rail corridor for approximately one-third of the route before moving onto Hunter and Scott streets

-- Stops will be located at Newcastle Interchange, Honeysuckle (near Hunter Street TAFE), Civic, Crown Street, Market Street and Pacific Park
+- Stops are located at Newcastle Interchange, Honeysuckle (near Hunter Street TAFE), Civic, Crown Street, Queens Wharf and Newcastle Beach

-- High frequency turn-up-and-go services every 7.5 minutes during peak times
+- High frequency turn-up-and-go services during peak times

 - Capacity to transport 1,200 people per hour

-- A new fleet of light rail vehicles with air conditioning and an accessible low-floor design.
+- A new fleet of six light rail vehicles with air conditioning and an accessible low-floor design

-The light rail system will contribute to the continued economic growth of the city by bringing people back to the city centre, delivering customers directly to the door of businesses, and linking great new public spaces and city precincts.
-It will form the centrepiece of a fully integrated, vastly improved public transport network to be delivered by Newcastle Transport, which will cater for the transport demand for years to come.
+The light rail system contributes to the continued economic growth of the city by bringing people back to the city centre, delivering customers directly to the door of businesses, and linking great new public spaces and city precincts.
+It forms the centrepiece of a fully integrated, vastly improved public transport network delivered by Newcastle Transport, catering for transport demand for years to come.